archivy/archivy-git/README.md

   setup  Creates and sets up git repository.
 ```

 Use the `setup` command to create and configure a new, empty git repository.
-If you connect your repo to a private GitHub repository, keep in mind you can no longer login with your username / password and you need to create a [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) or setup SSH.
+If you connect your repo to a private GitHub repository, keep in mind you can no longer login with your username / password and you need to create a [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).

 You can also just clone an existing repository, in which case you don't need to run setup